 The Resilience and Adaptation Program begins with a year of coursework that that provides students with the background, concepts, and tools to address sustainability issues from ecological, cultural, political and economic perspectives.

-Fall semester module courses in Natural Science, Economics and Human Dimensions.
+Module courses: offered in fall semester in Natural Science, Economics and Human Dimensions.
 These three 1 credit background courses provide fundamental disciplinary perspectives; make students conversant in a discipline in which they have little-to-no experience; build a common vocabulary and frameworks for interdisciplinary sustainability science.

 Resilience Seminar I: 1 credit offered fall semester.
 This seminar facilitates discussion among students of each new cohort to explore and apply issues of sustainability and interdisciplinary studies relevant to research in the North.
 Students will gain an understanding of the rewards and challenges of interdisciplinary research, will gain exposure logistics of interdisciplinary research and working in interdisciplinary research teams and understand how and under what circumstances resilience theory and research is being applied in the “real world” by RAP alumni.